The Ins and Outs of Your Business’s Fire Alarm Installation

 ADA Compliant Devices

-Two-way voice devices offer a way to communicate with a central station operation that can provide assistance until the fire department arrives.
+Two-way voice devices offer a way to communicate with a central station operation that can assist until the fire department arrives.

 Voice Evacuation Mass Notification